openframeworks/ofBook/18_version_control_with_git/chapter.md

 Because we added a `.gitignore` file in the previous step, these files will not be picked up by Git.
 We can check this by running `git status -u` again.

-**[BD: You never explicitly mention that `git status` shows you what is staged and what isn't.
-For me that is the most useful part.
-Also it is a bit strange to say that you rarely need flags and then only demo with flags (again IMHO)]**

 #### `git add`